slatinsky/DiscordChatExporter-frontend/README.md

 - Threads support (go to thread, go back to channel where thread was created)
 - Forums support (view forum posts as if they were threads)
 - Guild search with autocomplete and filters
-- View media files locally
+- View assets files locally or from remote servers
 - Browse guild or direct messages
 - Discord Markdown rendering support
 - Command generator to extend your export with more messages (backup helper)